-WARNING: The tongue weight should he approximately 10% to 15% of the trailer's total weight.
-Under no condition should it exceed the hitch rating.
-Your hitch installer should provide your hitch rating information to you.
+WARNING: The tongue weight should he approximately 10% of the trailer's total weight, but MUST NOT EXCEED 1,000 lbs.
+And, under no condition should it exceed the hitch rating.
+Your hitch installer should provide your hitch rating information.